DimitarChristoff/mooSelecta/README.md

 How to use
 ----------

 You need to setup your CSS classes based upon the ones already provided in the Example/css directory.
-Look at the options part of the class to see what bits are customisable and follow the example.
+Look at the options part of the mootools class to see what bits are customisable and follow the example.

-to glue it all together, just Include the mootools core and then mooSelecta.js
+To glue it all together, just include the mootools-core and then mooSelecta.js

-Within your **domready** or **load** callback function, just create an instance with whatever options suit you:
+Within your **domready** or **load** callback function, create an instance with whatever options suit you:

     var selecta = new mooSelecta({
         selector: "selecta"